PMF-Monk/ReadMe.md/README.md

   * **Role:** Lead development of product strategy and execution of MVP launch, PMF search, GTM and scaling impact.
   * **Responsibilities:** Lead the development of a product strategy that results in a high-impact product experience for users and clients designed to impress them on the quality of workmanship, strategy and effectiveness of the Rich AI Expert Agent Application experience.
   * **Ownership:** End-to-end ownership of all aspects of product, positioning, user experience, and go-to-market strategy and execution.

+## Users

+* Users may be entrepreneurs, innovators, product managers, engineers, or anyone else who is developing a new product with the goal of achieving strong product market fit.

+## Clients

+* Clients include anyone evaluating the demo with the goal of evaluating the Contributors on their capabilities in developing Agentic AI.